codenisst/AdvEngineeringTestTask/README.md

 Any user can create a task for any level of a project/project, change their status, delete their tasks and view all tasks.
 Any administrator can edit, delete a task.

+Any administrator can create new accounts and ban/unban users.

 Security is implemented with Spring Security, access to the database through Spring JPA, the database is H2, SQL-script for creating tables in the database and filling it with test values is attached to the project (*"V1.0__create_table_and_insert_input_data.sql "*),